Attack on Titan: Before the Fall: Light novel

 The series of light novels is written by Ryō Suzukaze, with illustrations by THORES Shibamoto.
 Three volumes were released between 2011 and 2012.
 It serves as a prequel to the Attack on Titan manga series, written and illustrated by Hajime Isayama.

 The series was licensed in North America by Vertical, who published the first volume in summer 2014, followed by the second and third volumes in a 2-in-1 omnibus format in summer 2015.

 Attack on Titan: Before the Fall first volume is named Attack on Titan: Before the Fall, second volume is Marching Giants and the third volume is Kuklo Unbound.
 The English version combines volumes 2 and 3 into Kuklo Unbound.

-Volume list
+Volumes

 Manga

-A manga adaptation, written by Suzukaze and illustrated by Satoshi Shiki, was published in Kodansha's Monthly Shōnen Sirius magazine from August 26, 2013 to March 26, 2019 and was collected in seventeen volumes.
+A manga adaptation, written by Suzukaze and illustrated by Satoshi Shiki, was published in Kodansha's Monthly Shōnen Sirius magazine from August 26, 2013 to March 26, 2019, and was collected in seventeen volumes.
 The series received a special chapter in the May issue of Monthly Shōnen Sirius on March 25, 2014.

 Kodansha USA announced in October 2013 that it had licensed the series, and released it in North America from March 2014 to August 2019.

-Volume list
+Volumes

 Reception

 The manga had 1.4 million copies in print in August 2015.

 A number of volumes of the manga have made it onto The New York Times manga best-sellers list: